EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 # Introduction

 This project is the first of multiple projects meant to showcase my knowledge of GitHub and various data science tools, in this case SQL.
-For this project, I worked with a dataset documenting over 1,000,000 data job (Data Scientist, Data Engineer, etc.) postings.
+For this project, I worked with a dataset documenting over 1,000,000 data job postings online (data scientist, data engineer, etc.).
 Since this project focuses on my knowledge of SQL, I will explain all my queries and outputs without focusing on visualizations, as my other projects will cover the visualization process more extensively.

 From this dataset, I wanted to know a few things:
 - Which skills are in the most demand for data science jobs?